Today’s problem is a commonly appearing exercise in the theory of

 For the other direction, we recall the decomposition

-Remark 1: By interpolation theorems, it suffices to take for any
+Remark 1: By interpolation theorems, it suffices to take

 for the statement of the problem to hold, since then